Virginia BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never used BetMGM before?
-Getting started is easy.
-To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Just follow our link, and the BetMGM site or app will guide you through the sign-up process.
+If you've never played on BetMGM before, it's easy to get started.
+You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
+Just follow our link and the BetMGM site or app will guide you through the process.

-Looking to bet on a game today but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think the team you bet on will win, simple as that!
-And if they do, and you bet $10 with odds of -110, you'd get $19 back.
+If you're wanting to bet on a game game today but want some assistance with how to get started, here's a quick primer.
+Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
+A moneyline bet means that you think one of the teams will win the game.
+Pretty simple, right?
+If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-Although it can be a little more complicated, betting against the point spread can offer a larger payout or better chance to win in certain situations.
+While it can be a bit more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the bet.
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the wager.

 The over/under, or total, is much simpler.
 You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
 Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!